 Café Deco chef-patron Anna Tobias worked at some of London’s most influential and progressive kitchens, including with Ruth Rogers at The River Café; Jeremy Lee at The Blueprint Café; and Margot Henderson at Rochelle Canteen, before joining forces with the team at 40 Malty Street to open her debut restaurant.

-Even without knowing Tobias’ culinary background, a look at the regularly changing menu at her small, smart Bloomsbury venue would lead you to making such assumptions.
-Café Deco’s tight four, four, four formation menu features dishes bereft of pomp or indeed any sort of reference to the zeitgeist but which are instead just comfortingly delicious, whether that be her cheese and onion quiche with salad; rabbit, bacon and onion pie; or her simple egg mayonnaise preparation.
+Even without knowing Tobias’ culinary background, a look at the regularly changing menu at her small, smart Bloomsbury restaurant would lead you to making such assumptions.
+Café Deco’s tight four, four, four formation menu features dishes bereft of pomp or indeed any sort of reference to the zeitgeist, but which are instead just comfortingly delicious, whether that be her cheese and onion quiche with salad; rabbit, bacon and onion pie; or her simple egg mayonnaise preparation.

-Featuring numerous small growers and producers, the list of sparkling wines goes well beyond the large champagne houses with three small grower champagnes listed as well as those from the Loire and Languedoc in France, Emilia Romagna and Veneto in Italy, and Granada, Galicia and Penedès in Spain, with French, Spanish and Italian also making up the bulk of both its red and white listings.
+Featuring numerous small growers and producers, the list of sparkling wines goes well beyond the large champagne houses with three small grower champagnes listed as well as those from the Loire and Languedoc in France; Emilia Romagna and Veneto in Italy; and Granada, Galicia and Penedès in Spain.
+French, Spanish and Italian labels also make up the bulk of both its red and white listings.